BitBagCommerce/SyliusCmsPlugin/doc/blocks.md

 If you don't know how to override templates yet, read [Sylius template customization guide](http://docs.sylius.org/en/latest/customization/template.html).

-You can create a template under `app/Resources/BitBagSyliusCmsPlugin/views/Shop/Block/show.html.twig` and paste the default [show.html.twig](../src/Resources/views/Shop/Block/show.html.twig) content to it.
-Afterwards, clear your app cache and customize the file the way you need.
+You can create a template under `app/Resources/BitBagSyliusCmsPlugin/views/Shop/Block` location.
+Available templates you can override can be found under [this location](../src/Resources/views/Shop/Block).